good-loop/doc/pages/policy/business-continuity.md

 # Business Continuity Plan

-Winterwell aims to respond rapidly and effectively to emergencies in a way that minimizes disruption to our client engagements and other operations.
+Good-Loop aims to respond rapidly and effectively to emergencies in a way that minimizes disruption to our client engagements and other operations.

 ## People